 Stage I: Who Are You?

-The first step was the most intimate – call it the getting-to-know-you stage.
-The British and American actors used improvisation to connect to each other, establishing a rapport over the fibers.
-Mirroring and counting games helped actors to pick up on and reflect each other’s verbal and physical cues onscreen.
+British and American actors used improvisation to connect to each other, establishing a rapport over the fibers.
+Mirroring and counting games helped actors to pick up on each other’s verbal and physical cues onscreen.

 Stage II: Where Are We?